gars-cmd/Programming-Language-/Lesson 11.md

 explanation with more complex exemple in the slide of tirgul 11 .

-Like what we saw in the [[Lesson%211]] we will extend the language to handle nested with  .
+Like what we saw in the lesson we will extend the language to handle nested with  .

 ```racket
 ;; a type for substitution caches